ojasiiitd/Language-Representations/README.md

 **Observation**
 * I see that English Embeddings form a tighter cluster of points in the 2D space, as compared to the Hindi Embeddings, which are more spread out.
 * I notice a "squishing" of the Hindi word Embeddings (in 2D) giving me a hint of what the Procrustes transformation might be doing.
 Note that the real transformation happens in the 300-dimensional space.
+* I was also intrigued if the inverse of `W` will help us in transferring knowledge from English to Hindi.
+It did work, but not as good as the Hindi to English transformation.
+This could be due to the fact that Hindi FastText vocabulary is way smaller than the English FastText embeddings (~9x smaller), making the inverse transformation less effective.

 #### Feed Forward Neural Network
-* Although the Procrustes Transformation, a potential drawback coulbe be the inability to learn non-linear complex transformations, and struggle with generalizability.
+* Although the Procrustes Transformation, a potential drawback could be be the inability to learn non-linear complex transformations, and struggle with generalizability.
 *  I want to attempt learning potential complex transformations using a Feed Forward Neural Network.
 * I can also use regularization techniques, which might make the translations generalize better.
 * Using a neural network, I can design a custom loss function to precisely measure the distance from the true embedding and optimize it effectively.
-* I created a Simple MLP Feed Forward Neural Network using PyTorch.
+* I created a simple MLP Feed Forward Neural Network using PyTorch.
 * A drawback of this method is that a Neural Network based alignment only works unidirectionally.
 For English to Hindi alignment, a sepatate model needs to be trained.
 A simple matrix inversion does the trick in the Procrustes transformation.
 * Model Architechure :-